 Our Verdict

-A polished voice-to-text app that excels at turning spoken thoughts into written content, but lacks the meeting-specific intelligence that dedicated meeting assistants provide.
+A polished voice-to-text app that now reaches into the AI-assistant ecosystem via MCP, but still lacks the meeting-specific intelligence that dedicated meeting assistants provide.

 Letterly is a voice-to-text app that takes a different angle from traditional meeting assistants.
-Rather than focusing on meeting intelligence, Letterly is designed to turn spoken thoughts into polished written content.
+Rather than focusing on meeting intelligence, it is built to turn spoken thoughts into polished written content.
 You speak, and the app delivers a well-structured email, note, social media post, journal entry, or to-do list.
-It is a dictation tool reimagined for the AI era, and it does that job impressively well.
+It started as a dictation tool reimagined for the AI era, and as of 2026 you can also type a prompt directly — ChatGPT-style — through its text-to-content feature, so voice is no longer the only way in.
+It does that core job impressively well.

-Where Letterly falls short is in the meeting-specific features that define true meeting assistants.
-There is no speaker diarization, no participant identification, no structured meeting summaries with decisions and action items, no real-time coaching, and no cross-meeting knowledge graph.
-Letterly treats all audio the same: as raw material to be transcribed and rewritten into a chosen format.
-That is a strength for general voice capture but a limitation for meeting workflows.
+Where Letterly still falls short is the meeting-specific machinery that defines a true meeting assistant.
+A Multi-speaker mode added in May 2025 will separate a transcript into Speaker 1, Speaker 2, and so on, toggled on during recording — useful, but it stops at generic labels rather than identifying named participants.
+There is no structured meeting summary with decisions and action items, no real-time coaching, and no cross-meeting knowledge graph.
+Letterly treats audio as raw material to be transcribed and reshaped into a chosen format.
+That’s a strength for general voice capture and a limitation for meeting workflows.

 Key Features

 Letterly supports 90+ languages with automatic language detection, removing the friction of manual language selection.
 The app offers offline recording, so you can capture audio anywhere, though the AI rewriting step requires an internet connection.
-Background and screen-off recording let you capture without keeping the app in the foreground.
-A home screen widget enables one-tap recording for quick capture.
+Background and screen-off recording let you capture without keeping the app in the foreground, and a home screen widget enables one-tap recording for quick capture.
+Multi-speaker mode separates a recording into Speaker 1, Speaker 2, and so on when you turn it on.
 The 25+ rewrite options cover common formats like emails, messages, notes, posts, and to-do lists, and custom rewrite templates let you define your own.
+Text-to-content lets you skip the microphone entirely and type a prompt when that’s faster.
 Tags help organize notes, and cross-device sync keeps everything accessible across iPhone, Android, Mac, and web.
-Zapier integration allows you to route transcripts into tools like Google Docs and Notion, and custom webhooks provide additional automation flexibility.
-Recordings can be up to 90 minutes long, though you must record live in the app — Letterly does not support importing pre-recorded audio files.
+On the automation side, a Zapier integration and custom webhooks route transcripts into tools like Google Docs and Notion, and the new MCP server connects the same notes to Claude, ChatGPT, Cursor, and other AI assistants.
+Recordings can run up to 90 minutes, though you must record live in the app — Letterly does not support importing pre-recorded audio files.
+A Windows app has been announced as coming soon but is not yet available.

 Pricing